TeezlWeezl/understanding-typescript/s05_classes_and_interfaces/README.md

 > Note: YOU CAN ONLY INHERIT FROM ONE CLASS BUT YOU CAN IMPLEMENT MORE THAN ONE INTERFACE.

 An interface is a bit like an abstract class.
 But the main difference is interface doesn't have any details about the implementation at all.
-And the abstract class has a mix between how the object should like and implementation as well.
+And the abstract class has a mix between how the object should look like and implementation as well.

 ---